Rizoct/flutter_opendota/README.md

-# dota_statz
+# Flutter App Opendota API

-A new Flutter project.
+A Flutter project using Opendota API to view user's stat and recent matches

 ## Getting Started